polsafont/VAp6/README.md

 # vision-artificial-UB

+Data folders testset and trainingdata are missing.
+Download from https://campusvirtual2.ub.edu/mod/resource/view.php?id=3923460 and put in the project folder They will be ignored

 When working on this practicum in UB's computers, make sure you are using **Windows**, where the latest libraries have been installed.

 All the exercises must be run using **Jupyter notebook**, in order to run it you must follow these steps: